RabbitMQ is an open source message broker that offers a reliable, highly available, scalable, and portable messaging system.

 - System limits

-Install Magento with RabbitMQ and connect to Magento Open Source or Magento Commerce
+Install Magento with RabbitMQ and connect to Magento Open Source or Adobe Commerce

-If you installed Magento after you installed RabbitMQ, add the following command line parameters when you install Magento Open Source or Magento Commerce:
+If you installed Magento after you installed RabbitMQ, add the following command line parameters when you install Magento Open Source or Adobe Commerce:

 --amqp-host="<hostname>" --amqp-port="5672" --amqp-user="<user_name>" --amqp-password="<password>" --amqp-virtualhost="/"